webdjoe/pyshopify/README.md

 # Shopify Orders Rest API Wrapper and Data Export

-The purpose of this repository is to allow easier Shopify data analysis using any SQL or and BI tools that support sql.
-Shopify's rest API is not data analysis friendly, returning one large, denormalized dataset.
-This library yields a "more normalized" dataset that can be used to perform analytics.

-This repository has two part -

-1) Python app - pulls data from shopify orders api into dataframes and export to csv files or sql database with a predefined structure.
-2) Docker container - [Dockerfile](Dockerfile) and [Docker Compose](docker-compose.yml) - fully self-contained database and python application.
-Easiest method if docker is available- [Run as Docker Container](#docker-container)
+pyShopify is a python wrapper for Shopify's REST API that pulls and inserts store data into a relational database and exports to a CSV file.
+This library is compatible with Microsoft SQL Server, MariaDB, and MySQL.

-This has the flexibility of exporting the data to a SQL Server ( along with other relational dbs), exporting to csv and returning a dictionary of dataframes.
+This has the flexibility of exporting the data to MS SQL Server or MySQL (and MariaDB), exporting to csv and yielding or returning a dictionary of dataframes.

-The Structure of the SQL Database is described in depth in the [Docs](docs) folder, an SQL script to build the database is in the scripts folder [setup.sql](scripts/setup.sql), along with a command line function.
+The Structure of the Database is described in depth in the [Docs](docs) folder.
+The database can be built through the `shopify_db` CLI command or programmatically.

 This requires the creation of a private app in the Shopify Admin center -> Setting -> Apps and Sales Channels -> Develop Apps.